evadethomas/inclass/week07/section01/README.md

 1 lab is worth *1.25% of the grade*.

 Make sure to create a [Makefile](https://cs221.cs.usfca.edu/slides/make.html#/), and test the Makefile before submission.
+Your Makefile should compile and link to create an executable.

 ```sh
 make clean